 An appeal hearing will take place within 15 business days of receipt of the written appeal.
-This hearing will be attended by the student, parent/guardian (if the student is a dependent minor), the student's learning leader, the future professional advisor, and the school director.
+This hearing will be attended by the student, parent/guardian (if the student is a dependent minor), the future professional advisor, and the school director.
 A decision on the student's appeal will be made within three (3) business days by the school director and will be communicated to the student in writing.
 This decision will be final.